MileHacker Logo

 Common Tourist Mistakes to Avoid

-• Underestimating Traffic: Allow extra travel time in Gatlinburg/Pigeon Forge and park roads.
+• Underestimating Traffic: Allow extra travel time in Gatlinburg/Pigeon Forge and the roads within the park.

 • Not Packing Layers: Mountain weather changes rapidly; carry extra layers.

-• Not Being Bear Aware: Do not approach, feed, or leave food accessible to bears.
+• Not Being Bear Aware: Do not approach, feed, or leave food reachable by bears.

 • Relying on Cell Service: Service is unreliable in much of the park.
 Download offline maps.